pic0meter/poetry/poems/Synesthesia.md

 Down the darkening boulevard, your delicate shadow shows.

-As the music reaches its end, and the curtains fall, The clasp of applause resounds through every corner and wall.
+As the music reaches its end, and the curtains fall, The clasp of applause resounds through every wall.
 And the audience will scream for a final encore,
 But some songs are meant to end, though I admit—I’d still ask for more.